-Course Code BAJMC-405 BAJMC-405
+Course Code BAJMC-405

 Course Title New Media Writing and Publishing

-Course Credits Lecture Tutorial Practice Total
+Course Credits Lecture Tutorial torial Practice Total

 2 1 2 4

 Contact hours 60 0 60 120

-The course components will progressively prepare a Student to adapt content wr the internet environment while also making them familiar with the potential and approf various web 2.0 tools.
+The course components will progressively prepare a Student to adapt content writing for the internet environment while also making them familiar with the potential and application of various web 2.0 tools.
 It prepares a learns to be a responsible journalist.
 This course is design to make a student's aware about the importance blog.
-5 To a basic skills of online writings e potential and application
+5 To enhance a basic skills of online writings

-mie w ritings El . t's aware about the imp ortance blog.
+Type of the Course mie w ritings El . t's aware about the imp ortance blog.
 5 To enhance

-Type of the Course Core ritings Project GE about the imp ortance blog.
+Core ritings Project GE about the imp ortance blog.
 5 To enhance

 3

 Core D 3 GE

 Core Pass Prac SE Project GE SEC